Policy

 disease.

-which assigns workers' compensation liability, for occupational diseases with
+workers' compensation liability, for occupational diseases with long latency

-long latency periods, to the employer last providing hazardous exposure, if the
+periods, to the employer last providing hazardous exposure, if the employee has

-disease not specifically listed in R.C.
-4123.68, but which otherwise meets the
+listed in R.C.
+4123.68, but which otherwise meets the definition of a

 Occupational

-For purposes of this policy, exposure to the chance of injury, loss, hazard or
+of this policy, exposure to the chance of injury, loss, hazard, or danger.

-listed in R.C.
-4123.68 that an injured worker contracts in the course and scope
+4123.68 that an injured worker contracts in the course and scope of employment.

-independent medical examination prior to claim determination.
-The following are
+prior to claim determination.
+The following are considered statutory

 - Berylliosis;

-- Any cardiovascular, pulmonary, or respiratory disease of a
+cardiovascular, pulmonary, or respiratory disease of a firefighter or

-firefighter or police officer caused or induced by the cumulative effect
+police officer caused or induced by the cumulative effect of exposure to

-of exposure to heat, smoke, toxic gases, chemical fumes and other toxic
+heat, smoke, toxic gases, chemical fumes, and other toxic substances;

 - Silicosis;

-- Any other occupational disease of the respiratory tract
+other occupational disease of the respiratory tract resulting from

 A. Compensability